Decongestants and antihistamines for a cold

 Decongestants come in pill form or as nasal sprays.
-The NHS says they should not be used for more than seven days as your nose may become more blocked when they are stopped, called rebound congestion.
+The NHS says to follow the instructions to for use on the product packaging or in the product information leaflet.
+Since if decongestants are uswed for longer than recommended your nose may become more blocked when they are stopped, called rebound congestion.

 The NHS says that decongestants are not usually recommended for children under 12 years old, breastfeeding women, or people with certain health conditions such as high blood pressure.

 When your nose and sinuses are affected by an allergen or a cold virus special cells in your nose and sinuses release a chemical called histamine.
 Histamine causes the tissues in your nose to itch and swell and to alter the mucus it secretes so that the mucus becomes clear and runny.